 BNY Mellon’s Pershing has been a leading global provider of financial business solutions for more than 80 years and serves many of the world's most respected financial organizations.
-We remain committed to the safekeeping, servicing, segregation and reporting of our global client assets.
+We remain committed to the protection, servicing and reporting of assets for investors.

-1 Pershing LLC and its global affiliates 2 Pershing LLC
+*Pershing LLC and its global affiliates

 Pershing protects client assets through rigorous internal control measures.
 An annual audit by a major independent audit firm and the audit team at our parent company, BNY Mellon, helps to monitor controls that are in place.
-In addition, a Service Organization Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.
+In addition, a Service Organizations Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.

-Clients’ fully-paid-for assets are segregated from our own, with quarterly vault inspections conducted.
+Clients’ fully paid-for assets are segregated from our own, with quarterly vault inspections conducted.
 In addition, we segregate cash and/or qualifying securities in special reserve bank accounts for the exclusive benefit of clients, to protect clients’ funds in the unlikely event of Pershing’s failure and liquidation.

 In addition to SIPC protection, Pershing provides coverage in excess of SIPC limits from certain underwriters in Lloyd's insurance market and other commercial insurers.
-The excess of SIPC coverage is valid through February 10, 2021 for Pershing LLC accounts.
+The excess of SIPC coverage is valid through February 10, 2023, for Pershing LLC accounts.
 It provides the following protection for Pershing LLC's global client assets: